roboscienceorg/book/source/Terms/PianoMovers.rst

 Assume you want to route an object with a complicated shape through a tight sequence of corridors.
-Routing a complex shape through a narrow passage is often referred to as the piano movers problem.
+Routing a complex shape through a narrow passage is often referred to as the :index:`piano movers problem`.
 Take a simple example, move the linear robot through the two blocks, Figure :numref:`robotmustrotate`.
 It is clear to the human what has to happen.
 The robot must rotate.
 For a holonomic robot,